Check Upcoming Russian Language Courses

 Writing: Each day the participants of the Russian language class will have assignments and homework to complete for the next day.
 The homework will primarily involve writing assignments and those will be assessed by the teacher and discussed the next day’s Russian language class.

 Reading: Every day students will read and discuss political texts, prose and poetry, conversations, and news.
-The corpus of texts to be read and discussed during the classes comprises different prominent Russian authors, daily conversations as well as news of the day.
+The corpus of texts to be read and discussed during the classes comprises different prominent Russian authors, daily conversations, and news of the day.

-This Russian language school is designed for participants, at least 18 years old, who want to make well-grounded progress in their knowledge of the Russian language, deepen their knowledge of Russian grammar, colloquial speech, and literary language.
+This Russian language school is designed for participants, at least 18 years old, who want to make well-grounded progress in their knowledge of the Russian language and deepen their knowledge of Russian grammar, colloquial speech, and literary language.

-The Russian language winter school 2021 will have 1 group of up to 12 participants (previously the ASPIRANTUM Russian language groups have usually had 2-8 students).
-The participants must have an upper elementary, lower-intermediate, and intermediate level of Russian language knowledge before starting the classes with ASPIRANTUM.
-We do not offer beginner classes or advanced classes in the Russian language.
+The Russian language winter school 2021 will have 1 group of up to 12 participants (previously, the ASPIRANTUM Russian language groups have usually had 2-8 students).
+The participants must have an upper elementary level of Russian language knowledge before starting the classes with ASPIRANTUM.
+We do not offer beginner classes or intermediate/advanced classes in the Russian language.
 Below are the descriptions of mentioned levels:

 You know the alphabet and can read words and expressions sometimes with difficulties; You can write words, expressions, and sentences in Russian; You master certain typical phrases in Russian and know how to write them; You barely understand everyday Russian language

-ASPIRANTUM’s Russian language schools are organized in a way that undergraduate and graduate students, researchers, and professors as well as anyone interested in learning Russian benefit from it the most.
-So everyone with upper elementary, lower-intermediate, and intermediate levels of Russian is welcome to apply and participate in ASPIRANTUM’s Russian language winter school from November 28 till December 24 in Yerevan.
+ASPIRANTUM’s Russian language schools are organized so that undergraduate and graduate students, researchers, professors, and anyone interested in learning Russian benefit from it the most.
+So everyone with upper elementary level of Russian is welcome to apply and participate in ASPIRANTUM’s Russian language winter school from December 5 till December 30 in Yerevan.

 To apply, please fill in the application form below.